By Maddy Butcher

 - Proper hoof care

-- Shelter that it can enter and leave freely
+- Shelter that they can enter and leave freely

 But what about these thermoregulatory mechanisms?
 Simply put: they’re how horses maintain their body temperature.
 These innate abilities can be broken down categorically: